Atsika/pelib/README.md

 ## Usage

-1. Import the module directly in your project.
+1. Import the module in your project.

 ```go
 import (